-45 the same as the plant life and/or the bond repayment does not increase will 46 inflation (both of which are generally true) then the capital recovery for
+- The carrying charge for purposes of the rate impact depends on the debt structure used to finance the investment.
+If the bond repayment period is not the same as the plant life and/or the bond repayment does not increase with inflation (both of which are generally true) then the capital recovery for purposes of the rate impact analysis is different than the economic carrying charge used in the power system analysis; - The carrying charge for rate impact analysis does not reflect differences in risks associated with generating alternatives that are borne by consumers (for example, the capacity from Glen Canyon Dam already exists, while the ultimate cost of capacity from new generation plants has uncertain capital and operating costs); - The carrying charge for rate impact analysis is affected by the debt service coverage and other specific features of bonds issued to finance construction for municipal and cooperative systems; - The year-by-year carrying charge measured using actual interest rates relevant for measuring rate impacts is flat over the prospective tenor of the debt (by contrast, the real carrying charge used in economic analysis in the initial year of the plant life is lower than subsequent years); - The carrying charge for generation and transmission cooperatives may be affected by patronage capital that is generally part of the financing of a new powerplant; - The interest rate used in the calculation of carrying charges for rate impact analysis should reflect the credit rating and the tax status of entities that will finance the new construction; and - The interest rate used for the carrying charge analysis changes over time when interest rates change (as projected by the EIA).

-1 purposes of the rate impact analysis is different than the economic carrying 2 charge used in the power system analysis; 3 4 5 6 7 8 9 • The carrying charge for rate impact analysis does not reflect differences in risks associated with generating alternatives that are borne by consumers (for example, the capacity from Glen Canyon Dam already exists, while the ultimate cost of capacity from new generation plants has uncertain capital and operating costs); 10 11 12 13 • The carrying charge for rate impact analysis is affected by the debt service coverage and other specific features of bonds issued to finance construction for municipal and cooperative systems; 14 15 16 17 18 • The year-by-year carrying charge measured using actual interest rates relevant for measuring rate impacts is flat over the prospective tenor of the debt (by contrast, the real carrying charge used in economic analysis in the initial year of the plant life is lower than subsequent years); 19 20 21 22 • The carrying charge for generation and transmission cooperatives may be affected by patronage capital that is generally part of the financing of a new powerplant; 23 24 25 26 • The interest rate used in the calculation of carrying charges for rate impact analysis should reflect the credit rating and the tax status of entities that will finance the new construction; and 27 28 29 • The interest rate used for the carrying charge analysis changes over time when interest rates change (as projected by the EIA).
-30 31 32 33 34 35 36 37 38 39 40 41 42 Figure F.3 of the carr is derived irrigation (municipa for constru- 7.03% in 2 if the same charges, the same the carrying charge rates implemented in the rate impact analysis are shown on 6-2.
-The carrying charges applied in the rate impact simulation are a weighted average rying charges for taxable (e.g., co-op) and municipal financing.
-The weighted average from the energy allocations for (1) systems that issue taxable debt (co-ops and districts), and (2) systems for which the interest is exempt from federal income taxes 1 systems).
-The weighted average carrying charge that converts one-time capital costs action of new capacity into projected annual revenue requirements begins at a level of 2015 and eventually increases to 8.50% (the middle line in Figure K.3-2).
-By contrast, e interest rate and inflation assumptions were applied to computing economic carrying the real capital recovery factor would only be 4.38% in 2014.
-This higher carrying ereases measured rate impacts.
+The carrying charge rates implemented in the rate impact analysis are shown on Figure K.3-2.
+The carrying charges applied in the rate impact simulation are a weighted average of the carrying charges for taxable (e.g., co-op) and municipal financing.
+The weighted average is derived from the energy allocations for (1) systems that issue taxable debt (co-ops and irrigation districts), and (2) systems for which the interest is exempt from federal income taxes (municipal systems).
+The weighted average carrying charge that converts one-time capital costs for construction of new capacity into projected annual revenue requirements begins at a level of